Slowly wandering my way everywhere

 Zip-line views of Cascada Agoya

 Per reason 1: it’s a workout, so pack light.
 Also know that you may be unable to keep things with you if you choose to go on any of the zip lines offered at some of the waterfalls along the way.
-We chose to bring only one day pack for the two of us since we didn’t want to be weighed down with too much of our travel gear, basically just some granola bars, water, sunscreen, and our rain jackets.
-When we did the superman style zip line, we had to leave our bag with the operators since the neither of us could wear a backpack when strapped into the harness.
-Once we returned to the start of the zip line we were able to retrieve our bag, but it wasn’t in a well secured area.
+I chose to bring only a day pack since I didn’t want to be weighed down with too much of my travel gear, basically just some granola bars, water, sunscreen, and my rain jacket.
+When I did the superman style zip line, I had to leave our bag with the operators since the I couldn’t wear a backpack when strapped into the harness.
+Once I returned to the start of the zip line I was able to retrieve my bag, but it wasn’t in a well secured area.

 5. But Wait, Now How Do I Get Back to Baños?

-Since no one else joined us for about twenty minutes, the driver sent us over to a local bus instead.
-The bus was actually more comfortable than the bench in the back of the truck, but we were unlucky with the traffic on the way back up since there was a traffic collision slowing everyone down.
-Taking the trucks is a cheap option though (should only be about $2/person), it just didn’t work out for us.
+Since no one else joined me for about twenty minutes, the driver sent me over to a local bus instead.
+The bus was actually more comfortable than the bench in the back of the truck, but I was unlucky with the traffic on the way back up since there was a traffic collision slowing everyone down.
+Taking the trucks is a cheap option though (should only be about $2/person), it just didn’t work out for me.

 Open air bus tour from Baños